So, you’ve decided to go with ELK to centralize and manage your logs.

 It’s one thing to ship the logs into the stack.
 It’s another thing entirely to have them actually mean something.
-When trying to analyze your data, you need the messages to be structured in a way that makes sense.
+When trying to analyze your data, you need your messages to be structured in a way that makes sense.

 That is where parsing comes into the picture, beautifying the data and enhancing it to allow you to analyze the various fields constructing the log message more easily.

 Fine-tuning Logstash to use a grok filter on your logs correctly is an art unto itself and can be extremely time-consuming.
 Take the timestamp format, for example.
 Just search for “Logstash timestamp” on Google, and you will quickly be drowned in thousands of StackOverflow questions from people who are having issues with log parsing because of bad grokking.